Tripartite classification of authority: Traditional authority

-In systems based around traditional authority, legitimacy comes from tradition or custom; Weber described it as "the authority of the eternal yesterday" and identified it as the source of authority for monarchies, In this type of domination, the traditional rights of a powerful individual or group are accepted by the subordinate, or at least not challenged.
+In systems based around traditional authority, legitimacy comes from tradition or custom, even the nominal personal ruler(s) being subject to it; Weber described it as "the authority of the eternal yesterday" and identified it as the source of authority for monarchies.
+In this type of domination, the traditional rights of a powerful individual or group are accepted by the subordinate, or at least not challenged.
 The dominant individual could be a clan leader, eldest, the head of a family, a patriarchal figure or dominant elite.
 Officials consist either of personal retainers (in a patrimonial regime) or of personal loyal allies, such as vassals or tributary lords (in a feudal regime).
 Their prerogatives are usually similar to those of the ruler above them, just reduced in scale, and they too are often selected based on inheritance.
 Historically this has been the most common type of government.

 According to Weber, inequalities are created and preserved by traditional authority.
 Should this authority not be challenged, the dominant leader or group will stay in power.
 For Weber, traditional power blocked the development of rational-legal authority.